Neurodiversity coaching for organisations

 - Identify potential strategies to use

-- Diagnosis is not required
+- A diagnosis is not required to work with me

 If you are seeking a different solution package then please get in touch with me.
 I am happy to co-create a solution to meet the needs of your organisation.